paulmederos/ghost-enchant/README.md

-# Casper
+# PM13

-The default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+Modified version of the default theme for [Ghost](http://github.com/tryghost/ghost/), specifically for the personal site of Paul Mederos.

 ## Copyright & License